 The Esopus Creek

 Esopus is a haven for world-class trout fishing, including wild Rainbow and Brown Trout.
 A tail water flowing from the Shandaken portal, experts recommend casting with nymphs and streamers for best results.

 A less-trafficked locale, Batavia Kill boasts a variety of wild trout species, including Brown, Brook, and Rainbow Trout.
 Yearling and two-year-old Brown Trout are stocked annually on the lower 19 miles.

 History of Fly Fishing in the Catskills

-Halford responded by sending Gordon dry flies, and Gordon quickly realized that since Halford's flies imitated British insect species, the technique needed to be adapted for Catskills waterways.
-Gordon set out to design and tie his own dry fly patterns, which would mimic native American insects, developing the American school of dry fly fishing in the process.
+In response, Halford sent Gordon a sample of his own dry fly lures.
+Gordon quickly realized that, because Halford's flies imitated British insect species, the technique needed to be adapted for Catskills waterways.
+Gordon began designing and tying his own dry fly patterns to mimic native insects.
+Along the way, the American school of dry fly fishing was created.

-Visit a local outfitter to buy the proper New York State fishing license, and stock up on tips, gear, flies, and tidbits about where to find the perfect run.
-Above all, be sure to follow all Department of Environmental Conservation (DEC) regulations when fly fishing in the Catskills.
+Before you head to any of these great Catskills fishing destinations, visit a local outfitter to get a New York State fishing license, rod and reel, fly lures, and locals’ tips.
+Please be sure to follow all Department of Environmental Conservation (DEC) regulations when fly fishing in the Catskills.